tripthefan/Nico/data/nlu.md

 - know any jokes
 - tell me a joke
 - say a joke
+- can you tell me a joke?
+- Can you tell me a different joke?

 ## intent:chitchat_meme
 - know any dank memes